keithalewis/math/cubes.md

 % Cubes
+% abstract: The mathematical foundations of pivot tables.

 A _database_ is a _relation_ $R\subseteq \Pi_{j\in J} T_j = T_J$ where
 the $T_j$ are sets called the _column types_ of the database.
 The contents of the